kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - Data versioning.
 Available tools:
     - [Hydra](https://hydra.cc/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/Hydra)
     - [DVC](https://dvc.org/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/DVC)
+- ❓ Is there a data bias?
+    - ✅ Yes, take action
+    - ❌ No, proceed
 - Keep a copy of the original unclean data where possible.
 - Data ingestion/wrangling:
     - 🐼 [Pandas](https://pandas.pydata.org/) for dataset < 32Gb.
 For dataset that do not fit in memory you can load different chucks at the time | [Notes](https://github.com/kyaiooiayk/Pandas-Notes)